InvestigatingScience/research_recipies_workbook/basics/intro.md

 title: Introduction
 ---

-# Follow The Grant - Research Recipies
+# Investigating Science - Research Recipies

-This is a workbook to get science journalist started to use open source information with only little programming skills.
+This is a workbook to get journalists started to use open source information with only little programming skills.

-It gives an overview on the Follow the Grant project, the main science databases Open Alex and Dimensions AI, as well as hands-on research recipies.
+It gives an overview on the Investigating Science project, important databases Open Alex and Dimensions AI, as well as hands-on research recipies.

 :::{caution}
 This workbook is work in progress